alexrisch/broadcaster-app/README.md

 ### Code example

-Below are the key variables and functions we use to ensure our broadcasting code complies with XMTP's guidelines for responsible and efficient message distribution.
+Below are the key variables and functions we use to ensure the broadcasting code complies with XMTP's guidelines for responsible and efficient message distribution.

 #### Parameters